kunsanw/talkyard/docs/naming-notes.md

 ### Database tables, columns etc

 Table names ends with `_t`, e.g. `links_t`.
+Column names end with `_c`, e.g. `site_c`.

 Otherwise it'd take long to find all occurrences of e.g. the links table — example: if you search for "links" you find 99% off-topic matches, but "links_t" gives you close to 100% on-topic search results.

-Column names end with `_c` for the same reason, e.g. `site_c`.
+Also, now you can just type: `link_url_c` without explaining that it's a database column — the other Ty devs willl know, just by looking at `_c`.
+And can find it instantly in the database docs.

 "Participant" is abbreviated with "pp", or "..._by".
 E.g. `links_t.to_pp_id_c` means a link to the tparticipant with the id in the `to_pp_id_c` column.